akkadotnet/getakka.net/README.md

 ## Deploying changes to the live site

 The live site http://GetAkka.NET will be redeployed whenever a change is made to this repository.
+This can take a few minutes as we use a free build server.

 ## Contributing to the documentation